failmap/server/documentation/hosting.md

   - grafana.example.com
   - failserver.example.com (optional)

+**Warning**: this installation assumes to run on a clean and dedicated host for a Failmap installation!
+It will modify the OS and take over things like firewalling, Docker, SSH, etc. Do not run on a server with existing other software as the actions performed cannot be undone easily/automatically.

-1. Bring the server up, configure basic Debian settings and give it a hostname like: `failserver.example.com` (this is used to match configuration, see next step).
+1. Bring the server up, configure basic settings (language, keyboard, user) as seen fit and give it a hostname like: `failserver.example.com` (this is used to match configuration, see next step).
 Using the frontend hostname (`example.com`) is not advised.

 1. Create a server hostname configuration in `configuration/per-hostname/` with the hostname previously chosen. (see other files in the `configuration/` directory for documentations/examples).